NH voters head to polls; follow The Eagle-Tribune for ongoing updates throughout the day

 11:15 a.m.

-Eleven-year Atkinson Town Moderater Jim Garrity said he's happy with the energy at the polls today. -- BE
+Eleven-year Atkinson Town Moderator Jim Garrity said he's happy with the energy at the polls today.

 “This is a pretty typical primary,” he said.